karthikrameshpanaroma/panaromawallet-guides/faq/en/ethereum/why-ethereum-transaction-stays-pending.md

-# Why does a Ethereum transaction stay pending?
+# Why does the Bitcoin transaction stay pending?

 You've outlined two common reasons why a transaction might remain in a pending state for an extended period of time: